Remote Raid Passes allow you to partake in a Pokémon Go raid from anywhere across the world from the comfort of your own home.

-There are, however, a number of limitations to this new play method, including the need to own a Remote Raid Pass.
+There are, however, a number of limitations to this form of raiding in Pokémon Go, including the need to own a Remote Raid Pass.

 On this page: